Skip to content

 write.csv(resSig, file = "de_results/sig_de_genes.csv")

-Now that we have obtained the results of the differential expression analysis, it's time to visualize the data to gain a deeper understanding of the biological processes that are affected by the experimental conditions.
-Visualization is a crucial step in RNA-seq analysis, as it allows us to identify patterns and trends in the data that may not be immediately apparent from the numerical results.
-In the following sections, we will explore different types of plots that are commonly used to visualize the results of RNA-seq analysis, including:
+Now that we have obtained the results of the differential expression analysis, it's time to visualise the data to gain a deeper understanding of the biological processes that are affected by the experimental conditions.
+Visualisation is a crucial step in RNA-seq analysis, as it allows us to identify patterns and trends in the data that may not be immediately apparent from the numerical results.

 #### MA plot ####

-plotMA(res, ylim = c(-2,2))
+plotMA(res, ylim = c(-2, 2))

 #### Plot a specific gene in this case ENSG00000142192, a DE gene ####

-plotCounts(dds_new, gene = "ENSG00000142192")
+plotCounts(dds_final, gene = "ENSG00000142192")

 #### Volcano plot ####